Empirical evidence for the spherical shape of Earth: Lunar eclipses

 The shadow of Earth on the Moon during a lunar eclipse is always a dark circle that moves from one side of the Moon to the other (partially grazing it during a partial eclipse).
 The only shape that casts a round shadow no matter which direction it is pointed is a sphere, and the ancient Greeks deduced that this must mean Earth is spherical.

 The effect could be produced by a disk that always faces the Moon head-on during the eclipse, but this is inconsistent with the fact that the Moon is only rarely directly overhead during an eclipse.
 For each eclipse, the local surface of Earth is pointed in a different direction.
 The shadow of a disk held at an angle is an oval, not a circle as is seen during the eclipse.
 The idea of Earth being a disk is also inconsistent with the fact that a given lunar eclipse is only visible from half of Earth at a time.

 Appearance of the Moon

-The Moon's tidal lock to Earth results in the Moon always showing only one side to Earth (see animated image).
+The Moon's tidal lock to Earth results in the Moon's always showing only one side to Earth (see animated image).
 If Earth were flat, with the Moon hovering above it, then the portion of the Moon's surface visible to people on Earth would vary according to location on Earth, rather than showing an identical "face side" to everyone.
 If Earth were flat, with the Moon revolving around it tidally locked, then the Moon would be seen simultaneously at all places on Earth at once, but its apparent size, the portion facing the viewer, and facing side's orientation would gradually change for each viewer as its position moved across the sky over the course of the night.